Click HERE for Column Ordering Information

-Every column is individually tested for reliability and is supplied with a test certificate.
-Choose from analytical, prep or guard columns.
-Our onsite laboratory is equipped and eager to help you develop new methods, troubleshoot or answer questions that you might have.
+TYPE-C™ Columns can be used with Aqueous Normal Phase (ANP), Reversed Phase (RP) and Normal Phase (NP) methods of HPLC on the same column with minimal equilibration between methods, especially when changing from ANP to RP.
+Every column is individually tested for specification conformance and supplied with a test chromatogram.
+Choose from analytical, preparative and guard column formats.
+Our onsite laboratory is well equipped, and our Technical Team is eager to help you develop new methods, troubleshoot and answer any questions you may have.

 - Method Development Quick Start for ANP (PDF)

 - Specifications of TYPE-C Columns by Bonded Phase